All Episodes

 This drew complaints from Democrats.

-What the measure would do would create a ninth circuit covering California, Hawaii, and the Pacific Islands, and a new 12th circuit that would cover Alaska, Washington, Oregon, Idaho, Montana, Nevada, and Arizona.
+What the measure would do would create a Ninth Circuit covering California, Hawaii, and the Pacific Islands and a new 12th circuit that would cover Alaska, Washington, Oregon, Idaho, Montana, Nevada, and Arizona.

-Supporters say that the Ninth Circuit, which covers nine states with about 54 million people, is too large to operate uh effectively.
+Supporters say that the Ninth Circuit, which covers nine states with about 54 million people, is too large to operate effectively.

-But opponents allege politics by Republicans, angry at some of the court's rulings, like the 2002 opinion that declared the Pledge of Allegiance unconstitutional when recited in public schools.
+But opponents allege politics by Republicans angry at some of the court's rulings, like the 2002 opinion that declared the Pledge of Allegiance unconstitutional when recited in public schools.

-Um that means a lot of cases don't get heard.
+That means a lot of cases don't get heard.

-Uh, I have no doubt there's an attempt to bust this court up because of its makeup.
+I have no doubt there's an attempt to bust this court up because of its makeup.

-The fact of the matter is the Democrats want to protect the Ninth Circus because they like its decisions like those that come out of the Ninth Circuit on the Pledge of Allegiance or this idiotic decision that came out this week saying that parents are not the sole uh uh entities involved in educating their children on sex.
+The fact of the matter is the Democrats want to protect the Ninth Circus because they like its decisions like those that come out of the Ninth Circuit on the Pledge of Allegiance or this idiotic decision that came out this week saying that parents are not the sole entities involved in educating their children on sex.

 There's another stupid ruling that they came to from cops that's an offshoot of the Rodney King story.